Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 All right.
 Sorry.
 I forgot about that for a second.
 All right.
 So VR and AR, what can accelerate that?
 I think that there are parts of this that are on a good trajectory and parts where we're a little behind where we would want to be.

-I think Samsung's shipping 5 million Gear VRs.
+I think Samsung shipping 5 million Gear VRs.
 I mean, that's their product, not ours, but we build technology that powers it.
 I think that's quite a good result, right, and one that we're very happy with, and just shows how strong of a company Samsung is at being able to build these products and sell them through into the world.

 On the side of the products that we built, Rift and Touch were both a little delayed, so that was obviously somewhat of a disappointment.
 And if you want to accelerate development, obviously, we need to get our products in the market at a good pace.
 But in terms of the content development, I actually think that that's coming at a reasonable clip.